Mark Canha Preview, Player Props: Brewers vs. Phillies

-Mark Canha -- batting .303 in his past 10 games -- will be in action for the Milwaukee Brewers versus the Philadelphia Phillies, with Aaron Nola on the hill, on September 2 at 7:15 PM ET.
+Mark Canha -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers against the Philadelphia Phillies, with Ranger Suarez on the hill, on September 3 at 1:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Phillies.
+He racked up two extra-base hits in his last game (2-for-3 with two doubles and an RBI) against the Phillies.

 Mark Canha Game Info & Props vs. the Phillies